jying129/bess-pjm-energy-regulation-optimization/README.md

 This repository contains a **Python implementation** for modeling and optimizing the participation of a **Battery Energy Storage System (BESS)** in **PJM electricity markets**, to maximize the revenue from **joint energy arbitrage and frequency regulation (RegD)**.

 The code implements a **scenario-based optimization framework** that captures:
-- real-time energy market prices,
+- day-ahead energy market prices,
 - frequency regulation revenues,
 - battery operational constraints (SOC, power limits, efficiency),
 - uncertainty in regulation signal response.